pypyr/pypyr/README.rst

   $MYVAR2 = value3

-Note that the $ENVs are not persisted system-wide, they only exist for the pypyr process itself, and as such for the following steps during this pypyr pipeline execution.
+Note that the $ENVs are not persisted system-wide, they only exist for the pypyr sub-processes, and as such for the subsequent steps during this pypyr pipeline execution.
 If you set an $ENV here, don't expect to see it in your system environment variables after the pipeline finishes running.